Direct Relief: Disease outbreaks

-Between January and April 2020, the organization had distributed more than 145,000 pounds of medical aid in response to the COVID-19 pandemic.
+Direct Relief committed an initial $2 million in emergency funding to support responses to the coronavirus in the U.S. Between January and April 2020, the organization had distributed more than 145,000 pounds of medical aid in response to the COVID-19 pandemic.
 Direct Relief shipped supplies to hospitals and clinics in all 50 US states as well as institutions in 32 countries.
 The organization also started a new COVID-19 fund to provide community health centers financial support for healthcare workers.
 3M donated $10 million to the fund.
 By June 2020, over 518 health centers had received funding through the COVID-19 fund.

 In May 2020, Direct Relief announced a partnership with FedEx Cares to ship personal protective equipment to underserved communities around the US.
 The charity also sent over 350,000 surgical masks, 30,000 face masks, and 10,000 goggles to Mexico.

+In 2021, Direct Relief provided $5.2 million in COVID-19-related grants.
+This included a $1 million grant for the Navajo Nation and health agencies providing services to Navajo people, and $250,000 each to the Massachusetts and Mississippi associations of community health centers.
+Of the people served by these associations, over 90% live in or near poverty, and over 63% are members of racial or ethnic minority groups.

 Wildfires

 Direct Relief provides support to local and international wildfire incidents, including masks, vehicles, and funds to advance firefighter technology.